ZacharyTalis/ShapeCorners/README.md

 Fork of [this](https://github.com/khanhas/ShapeCorners), which is a fork of [this](https://sourceforge.net/projects/shapecorners/).
 Implements KDE 5.23 fixes from [matinlotfali's fork](https://github.com/matinlotfali/KDE-Rounded-Corners).

-Use KDE 5.22 or below?
+Using KDE 5.22 or below?
 Check out [the `pre-5.23` branch](https://github.com/ZacharyTalis/ShapeCorners/tree/pre-5.23).

 ### Features:
 - Customizable via config file